Telfair County Preliminary Notice of Mechanics Lien Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Telfair County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Telfair County that you need to transfer you would only need to order our forms once for all of your properties in Telfair County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Telfair County you only need to order once.

 Georgia Mechanic's Lien on your mind?
 First file your preliminary notice!